sasikdar/pulumi/README.md

 of another Pulumi installation on your system.
 To suppress the upgrade version warning at start, set the environment variable `PULUMI_SKIP_UPDATE_CHECK`.
 This fork uses its own versioning scheme that will always result in showing an upgrade warning otherwise.
+For reference, look at our setup definition in [Dockerfile](Dockerfile), from which we build the Docker image (see below).

 To check whether your setup is correct, run `pulumi version`.
 It should only print the version number, which for this fork will always contain `-mjuz`, e.g., `v1.0.0-mjuz` or `v1.0.0-mjuz+dirty`.